 From the chile fields and pecan orchards of the Hatch and Mesilla valleys to Albuquerque, Santa Fe and beyond, New Mexicans are facing tough choices and dire consequences.

 "Last year my son said, "Mom, what do we let die?
 The hay, the wheat, the onions or the chile?'" said Rena Carson, whose family owns a chile-drying plant and spice company in the Hatch Valley and ships tons of products around the world annually.

 In the last two years, the family has drilled two new wells to draw more irrigation water, but the groundwater level in the valley continues to drop and the wells can't be drilled any deeper.
-This year, the family had to let 20 of their 800 acres go uncultivated.

 Throughout these valleys, patches of farmland that should be verdant are brown and sit idle.
 Some pecan growers have trimmed trees to their trunks to save on watering.
 Others are drilling new wells and installing pipelines to make the most of every drop pumped.
 Some are sharing water and splitting the costs of pumping with neighboring farmers, or buying up land for the water rights.